GraceSevillano/Tkinter_exercises_VIBOT/README.md

 # Tkinter Exercises for VIBOT - Computer Science: Python TD3

 This repository contains a series of 7 exercises developed during the first semester of the VIBOT master's program in the Computer Science: Python course.
-Each exercise is designed to practice and enhance skills in creating graphical user interfaces (GUIs) with Tkinter, a standard GUI library for Python.
-The exercises range from basic GUI elements to more complex applications, including a simple calculator.
+Each exercise, designed and implemented by me, is aimed at practicing and enhancing skills in creating graphical user interfaces (GUIs) with Tkinter, a standard GUI library for Python.
+The exercises range from basic GUI elements to more complex applications, such as a simple calculator, and are of my complete authorship.

 ## Exercise Descriptions